11 June, 2024

 Home & Decor

-Top 10 House Plants For Good Feng Shui
+Top 10 House Plants For Good Feng Shui & Where To Buy Them

-“Feng shui”, meaning wind and water, look to add harmony and balance to an environment through the ancient Chinese art of arranging buildings, objects and space.
+“Feng shui”, meaning wind and water, adds harmony and balance to an environment through the ancient Chinese art of arranging buildings, objects and space.
 Some of us are naturally drawn to luscious green leaves and houseplants, whether for sprucing up our work-from-home desks or to experiment with our green thumbs.
 But did you know that certain houseplants are good for feng shui to add more ease and flow into your life?

 Feng shui experts recommend plants with soft, rounded leaves that also cleanse and purify the air — it’s best to avoid hard and spiky plants like the cactus as they’re known for draining energy.
 If you’re making your way to the Flower Market, jot down these plants that are good for feng shui!
+Also taking into account that Hong Kong homes tend to lack space in general, we’ve listed plants that won’t take up too much.

 Top Houseplants For Good Feng Shui